The Pearls of Lutra

-The Pearls of Lutra (published as Pearls of Lutra in the US) is a fantasy novel by Brian Jacques, published in 1996.
+The Pearls of Lutra (published as Pearls of Lutra, without the definite article, in the US) is a fantasy novel by Brian Jacques, published in 1996.
 It is the ninth book published and eleventh chronologically in the Redwall series.

 Plot summary

-When gathering herbs near the quarry in Mossflower Woods, the young Redwallers Tansy and Arven come across a mysterious skeleton among the rocks.
-They are disoriented in a rainstorm and after failing to return to the abbey before the breaking of the storm are rescued by Martin II, son of Mattimeo and grandson of Matthias.
-Tansy quickly leads curious Redwallers back to the quarry to examine the mysterious skeleton, and along the way, they meet two travellers: the irrepressible hare Cleckstarr Lepus Montisle and his owl friend Gerul.
+When gathering herbs near the quarry in Mossflower Woods, the young Redwallers Tansy the common hedgehog and Arven the Eurasian red squirrel come across a mysterious skeleton among the rocks.
+They are disoriented in a rainstorm and after failing to return to the abbey before the breaking of the storm are rescued by Martin II the mouse, son of Mattimeo and grandson of Matthias.
+Tansy quickly leads curious Redwallers back to the quarry to examine the mysterious skeleton, and along the way, they meet two travellers: the irrepressible hare Cleckstarr Lepus Montisle and his barn owl friend Gerul.

 Meanwhile, far across the western sea on the tropical isle of Sampetra, trouble is brewing.
-Ublaz Mad-Eyes, a large, sinewy pine marten with a hypnotic stare, gathers an army of barbaric monitor lizards and trident-wielding searats.
-The stoat captain Conva is sent out to retrieve the Tears of All Oceans, six perfectly spherical rose-pink pearls, but after murdering the Holt Lutra who owned the pearls, the Tears are stolen by the weasel Graylunk, who flees into Mossflower Woods.
+Ublaz Mad-Eyes, a large, sinewy European pine marten with a hypnotic stare, gathers an army of barbaric monitor lizards and trident-wielding searats.
+The stoat captain Conva is sent out to retrieve the Tears of All Oceans, six legendary perfectly spherical rose-pink pearls, but after murdering the members of Holt Lutra—a European otter community that owned the pearls—the Tears are stolen by the least weasel Graylunk, who flees into Mossflower Woods.
 Conva tracks him to Redwall Abbey, where Graylunk takes refuge, before returning to Sampetra.

 Ublaz is not pleased and murders Conva.
 He then sends out an elite force of monitor lizards, headed by their general Lask Frildur, to Mossflower to retrieve the pearls.
 They are escorted by the ferret captain Romsca and her crew.

 However, the daughter of the Lutra chieftain is not dead.
-Far away on the western shores, Grath Longfletch, a strong female otter, was at the gates of the Dark Forest before being found by a pair of bankvoles, who nurse her back to health.
+Far away on the western shores, Grath Longfletch, a strong female otter, was at the gates of the Dark Forest before being found by a pair of bank voles, who nurse her back to health.
 The otter fashions a powerful bow and a quiver of green-fletched arrows, with which she planned on wreaking her revenge.
 She eliminates a longboat-crew of searats and then takes their boat southward into Mossflower, where she hopes to find the corsairs that slew her family.

 Presently, Conva's brother Barranca discovers that Ublaz has killed his brother, and he begins hatching a plan to overthrow the pine marten and take the island for himself.
 With the fearsome Lask and his lizards gone to Mossflower, Barranca decides to seize his chance.